TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-04-25-don-t-give-up-your-php-code-for-compiler-passes-so-easily.md

 }
 ```

-In some framework we have still have to add 1 config vendor-lock <em class="fas fa-fw fa-times text-danger fa-lg"></em> :
+In some framework we have still have to add 1 config vendor-lock ❌ :

 ```yaml
 services: